 Information from third parties: We may receive information about you from third parties and from the public domain.
 This may include information such as your name, postal address, email address, phone number, your geographic location.
 We, like all charities and companies, are able to confirm what browser you are using, IP address and computer operating systems that are being used and this information may be used to improve the services we offer.
 We do not buy, sell or swap data with third parties or other charities.

 Data Protection law and the GDPR recognises that certain categories of personal information are more sensitive.
-This is known as sensitive personal data and covers:
+This is known as special category data and covers:

 - Racial or ethnic origin;